craftr-build/craftr-build-4.x/README.md

 * Language modules for C, C++, Cython and Vala
 * The default build backend sometimes runs into a deadlock when interrupting the build process with CTRL+C
-* Trigger rebuild if the input variables (eg. system command that is being executed) changed since the last time the action was executed

 ## Installation